 Period of storage

-Data is held for 25 months before its permanently and securely disposed of.
+Personal Data is held for 25 months before its permanently and securely disposed of.
 The secure disposal of Personal Data is an automated process.
 All Personal Data is held on UK based secure servers.